Oh, beloved hardwood flooring! How shall I install thee? Let me count the ways.

 Wood flooring planks don’t necessarily need to be parallel to the walls.
 In fact, when placed at an angle, they open a room up.
 Small spaces appear larger when the flooring is laid at a diagonal.
 This space looks larger, even with darker finishes.

 Diagonal flooring is also absolutely perfect for hiding the sins of walls that aren’t straight.

 The Romans were the first to discover that a walking surface lasted longer if they placed the bricks in line with the traffic.
-It only makes sense that the first chevron pattern wood floors would show up in the homes of wealthy Europeans.
+It only makes sense that the first chevron pattern wood floors would show up in wealthy Europeans’ homes.

 Notice how the board ends are miter cut at an angle?
 This angle creates a vee line and creates visual interest.